imaicom/Pi-RTC1307/README.txt

 service ntp stop
 insserv -r ntp
-# NTP does not move at the same time as RTC
+# NTP does not excute at the same time as RTC

 vi /etc/rc.local
 # To add to the line above the "exit 0"